-6.1 MSE Retaining Wall
+9.1 MSE Retaining Wall

-Payment for the accepted quantity of MSE Retaining Wall (of the type specified), measured in accordance with Subsection 5.1, is determined using the contract unit bid price for the applicable pay item.
-Payment is full compensation for constructing MSE retaining walls as specified or directed and includes, but is not limited to, furnishing and installing precast concrete panels or modular concrete blocks, galvanized steel reinforcing and tie strips or galvanized steel mesh and mesh connectors or geosynthetic reinforcement, geotextile fabric, leveling pad, temporary facing, SWCGS pipe, and drainage systems (even when not shown on the Plans); material testing; and all other materials, labor, equipment, tools, supplies, transportation, and incidentals necessary to fulfill the requirements of the pay item in accordance with the Plans, the Specifications, and other terms of the Contract.
-When changes in the work are ordered by the RCE in writing which vary the square foot of MSE retaining wall quantity shown in the Shop Plans, quantities will be adjusted to reflect the field changes.
+- 9.1.1 Payment for the accepted quantity of MSE Retaining Wall (of the type specified), measured in accordance with Subsection 8.1 is determined using the contract unit bid price for the applicable pay item.
+Payment is full compensation for constructing MSE retaining walls as specified or directed and includes, but is not limited to, furnishing and installing precast concrete panels or modular concrete blocks, galvanized steel reinforcing and tie strips or galvanized steel mesh and mesh connectors or geosynthetic reinforcement, geotextile for drainage filtration, reflective cracking geogrid, bearing pads, leveling pad, temporary facing, SWCGS pipe, and drainage systems (even when not shown on the Plans); material testing; and all other materials, labor, equipment, tools, supplies, transportation, and incidentals necessary to fulfill the requirements of the pay item in accordance with the Plans, the Specifications, and other terms of the Contract.
+The MSE wall internal design is considered incidental to the construction of the MSE Wall.
+When changes in the work are ordered by the RCE in writing which vary the square foot of MSE retaining wall quantity shown in the Shop Plans, quantities will be adjusted to reflect the field changes. - 9.1.2 Payment for MSE wall construction will not be made until the MSE wall material certifications and MSE wall reinforced backfill material tests have been reviewed and accepted by the Office of Materials and Research (OMR).

-6.2 MSE Retaining Wall Backfill Material

-Payment for the accepted quantity of MSE Retaining Wall Backfill (of the specified material), measured in accordance with Subsection 5.2, is determined using the contract unit bid price for the applicable pay item.
-Payment is full compensation for furnishing, placing, and compacting the specified backfill material as specified or directed and includes all other materials, labor, equipment, tools, supplies, transportation, and incidentals necessary to fulfill the requirements of the pay item in accordance with the Plans, the Specifications, and other terms of the Contract.

-6.3 Coping

-Payment for the accepted quantity of Coping for MSE Retaining Wall (Roadway or Bridge), measured in accordance with Subsection 5.3, is determined using the contract unit bid price for the applicable pay item.
-Payment is full compensation for constructing cast-in-place or precast concrete coping on top of the MSE retaining wall as specified or directed and includes furnishing and installing leveling concrete, dowels, grout, concrete, bearing pads, joint filler, steel reinforcement, all other materials, labor, equipment, tools, supplies, transportation, and incidentals necessary to fulfill the requirements of the pay item in accordance with the Plans, the Specifications, and other terms of the Contract.
+- 9.2 MSE Retaining Wall Backfill Material: Payment for the accepted quantity of MSE Retaining Wall Backfill (of the specified material), measured in accordance with Subsection 8.2, is determined using the contract unit bid price for the applicable pay item.
+Payment is full compensation for furnishing, placing, and compacting the specified backfill material as specified or directed and includes all other materials, labor, equipment, tools, supplies, transportation, and incidentals necessary to fulfill the requirements of the pay item in accordance with the Project Plans, the Specifications, and other terms of the Contract. - 9.3 Coping: Payment for the accepted quantity of Coping for MSE Retaining Wall (Roadway or Bridge), measured in accordance with Subsection 8.3, is determined using the contract unit bid price for the applicable pay item.
+Payment is full compensation for constructing cast-in-place or precast concrete coping on top of the MSE retaining wall as specified or directed and includes furnishing and installing leveling concrete, dowels, grout, concrete, bearing pads, joint filler, steel reinforcement, all other materials, labor, equipment, tools, supplies, transportation, and incidentals necessary to fulfill the requirements of the pay item in accordance with the Project Plans, the Specifications, and other terms of the Contract. - 9.4 Structure Excavation: Payment for the accepted quantity for Structure Excavation for Retaining Walls measured in accordance with Subsection 8.4, is full compensation for excavation of material necessary for the construction of retaining walls as specified or directed and includes removing and disposing of unsuitable material and backfilling with suitable material obtained from sources outside the limits of the roadway, and all other materials, labor, equipment, tools, supplies, transportation, and incidentals necessary to complete the work in accordance with the Project Plans, the Specifications, and other terms of the Contract. - 9.5 Geomembranes: Payment for the accepted quantity of Geomembrane measured in accordance with Subsection 8.5 is full compensation for materials meeting the requirements of Subsection 5.8.3, installation and gluing of welding of geomembrane, labor, equipment, tools, supplies, transportation, and incidentals necessary to complete the work in accordance with the Project Plans, the Specifications, and other terms of the Contract.

-6.4 Structure Excavation

-Payment for the accepted quantity for Structure Excavation for Retaining Walls measured in accordance with Subsection 5.4, is full compensation for excavation of material necessary for the construction of retaining walls as specified or directed and includes removing and disposing of unsutiable material and backfilling with suitable material obtained from sources outside the limits of the roadway, and all other materials, labor, equipment, tools, supplies, transportation, and incidentals necessary to complete the work in accordance with the Plans, the Specifications, and other terms of the Contract.

-6.5 Pay Items
+9.6 Pay Items